cambridge-cares/TheWorldAvatar/Agents/APIAgent/README.md

 #2.
 Agent Design

 ##2.1 Ontology
 This ontology design is not considered as the finalized version and should only serve as a reference.
 The HTTP request of each external API data point is defined via [Web of Things (WoT) Hypermedia Controls Ontology].
-The API-Data-to-TimeSeries mapping is defined by extending RDF Mapping Language (RML) for current TWA Timeseries data format as`RMLTS Ontology`.
-See a proposed version of RMLTS: [RMLTS.owl].
+The API-Data-to-TimeSeries mapping is defined by extending RDF Mapping Language (RML) for current TWA Timeseries data format as`rmlts Ontology`.
+See a proposed version of rmlts: [rmlts.owl].

 ##2.2 Agent Operation
 Upon an API is registered to the API Agent, the Agent will conduct two actions: